 Liability of Employers and Government Entities

 Private employers and government agencies that operate snow plows are required to ensure their drivers are sufficiently trained in the safe handling of their snow plows.
 This includes providing thorough training on how to maintain and repair the vehicle and how to detect and navigate road hazards.

 Drivers must also be regularly tested for drug and alcohol abuse, and as with other CDL drivers, they must be fully rested when they get behind the wheel.

 Staying Safe Around Plows

 Individuals should be vigilant around snow removal equipment.
-Drivers should keep sufficient distance between their vehicle and the plow at all times.
+In order to avoid an accident with a snow plow, drivers should keep sufficient distance between their vehicle and the plow at all times.
 Most plows travel at 35 mph.
 However, this speed can vary significantly depending on the type of road, traffic, and prevailing weather conditions.

 Drivers should never tailgate a plow or attempt to overtake a snow plow while it is plowing snow.
 They should pay close attention to any signs on the vehicle and should avoid traveling in the vehicle’s blind spots.
 If it is necessary to pass the plow, drivers should only do so when they can pass with sufficient distance between their vehicle and the snow plow’s blade.
 Failing to correctly judge this distance can result in “clipping” the blade and spinning out of control, or becoming entangled and crushed beneath the plow.

 Pedestrians and cyclists who are in the vicinity of an active plowing operation should move to a safe position and wait for the snow plow to finish plowing.
 At no time should a pedestrian or cyclist attempt to cross in front of an active plow, as the vehicle may not have sufficient time to brake and avoid a collision.